jrgherrera/labs-vagrantpuppet/README.md

     vagrant plugin install vagrant-hostsupdater

-You can edit the IP value and the Host name, just open __Vagrantfile__ and edit the following lines:

-    config.vm.network :private_network, ip: "192.168.100.100"
-    config.vm.hostname = "labs-vagrantpuppet.dev"

 Create a directory on the place that you want, and locate with the __Terminal__ application on it:

 	mkdir new-directory/